Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Introduction

 of \cite[Thm.~1.2]{BS} (comparing to the quotient version \eqref{eq:CHQ2+} of \Cref{thm:CHQ2}), \begin{itemize} \item The moduli space $\Quad(\surfv)$ is a partial compactification (with orbifolding) of $\Quad(\sop)$. \item The 3-Calabi-Yau category $\Dsov$ is a deformation of $\Dsop$, constructed from $(\Qv,\Wv)$ that provides categorification of the corresponding cluster algebra). \end{itemize} We show that the deformation process of the 3-Calabi-Yau categories in \Cref{thm:2} perfectly matches with the partial compactification (with orbifolding) process.

-More precisely, we can choose a partition $\sun=\yue\cup\kui$, call punctures in $\kui$ by vortices and use $\vortex$ for $\kui$ to indicate the extra $\ZZ/_2$-symmetry associated.
+More precisely, we can choose a partition $\sun=\yue\cup\kui$, call punctures in $\kui$ by vortices and use $\vortex$ for $\kui$ to indicate the extra $\ZZ_2$-symmetry associated.
 Roughly speaking, by subtracting the cycles around puncture in $\vortex$ from the potential $\Wp$ we obtain a deformation $\Dsox$ of $\Dsop$.

-Correspondingly, we only allow the collision of simple zeros with double poles in $\vortex$, which results a deformed moduli space $\Quad(\surfx)$.
-And we show the following (\Cref{thm:app}).
-Note that one of the tricky things is that we are actually partial compactify and orifold $\FQuad(\surfp)$ instead of the unframed $\Quad(\surfp)$ since we need to distinguish usual punctures and the collidable one.
+Correspondingly, we first allow the collision of simple zeros with double poles in $\kui$ and get a partial compactification $\FQuad(\surfk)$.
+Then by orbifolding the extra strata we get an orbifold $\FQuad(\surfx)$.
+Note that a tricky thing is that we are actually partially compactify and orifold $\FQuad(\surfp)$ instead of the unframed $\Quad(\surfp)$ since we need to distinguish usual punctures and the collidable one.